puffinrocks/puffin/README.md

 #### Configure users

-Initially only "puffin" user with "puffin" password will be created
-- make sure to change the password before exposing puffin to the outside world.
+Initially only "puffin" user with "puffin" password will be created - make sure to change the password before exposing puffin to the outside world.
-Later you can either allow other users to register themselves on your platform (via SECURITY_REGISTERABLE=True) or create them manually:
+Later you can either allow other users to register themselves on your platform (via SECURITY_REGISTERABLE=True config setting) or create them manually:

     docker-compose run puffin user create [login]

-(The password will be the same as login, so it should be changed.)
+(The password will be the same as login, so it should be changed as soon as possible.)

 #### Clustering

-Clustering is currently not supported, but you may run apps on a separate machine than Puffin itself.
+Clustering is currently not supported, but you may run apps on a separate machine than Puffin server itself.
 To achieve that take a look on MACHINE\_\* options.
-You also won't need network sections in docker-compose file, since they will be created automatically on the remote machine.
+You also won't need network sections in your docker-compose file, since the networks will be created automatically on the remote machine.

 # Contributing